-The Shooting Industry Foundation of Australia (SIFA) has raised the alarm over poor policy and administration by Queensland Police that is now having a significant negative effect on legitimate Queensland businesses.
+The Shooting Industry Foundation of Australia (SIFA) has expressed concern over poor policy and administration by Queensland Police that is now having a significant negative effect on legitimate Queensland businesses.

 Delays in the processing of routine permits by Queensland Police have become so significant that business owners in Queensland are now reporting substantial economic loss with concerns they may have to lay off staff.

 James Walsh, SIFA executive officer recently toured parts of Queensland where he had the opportunity to speak with many licensed firearms business owners.
 “One dealer we met with had close to $1,000,000 worth of sold stock being warehoused whilst their customers were waiting on permit approvals from Queensland Police to complete the transactions.
 Of these, many had been outstanding for over 6 months”.

 At a time when Australian businesses are looking to recover from the COVID-19 pandemic and the associated economic downturn, industry regulators and government departments across Australia are proactively engaging with Australian industries, looking at ways to assist business growth and aid recovery.